 With my students, those conversations often revolve around what the kids are reading.
 One would think that the kids benefit most as we discuss, but I think I gain much more from them.
-Here are just a few of the things I've learned through our book talks.
+Here are just a few of the things I’ve learned through book conversations with my students.

 Not all books are equal in the eyes of student readers.
 Kids want to read what other kids are reading, not necessarily what WE think is the best choice.
 The only way to learn what kids like is to talk to kids.
 I peruse Amazon and Good Reads to get ideas and that helps.
 However, the kids in my school probably *aren’t* perusing Amazon and Good Reads.
 They are talking to each other, so imagine the power of telling Johnny that Sam just read this book and went on and on about how awesome it was.
 How would Johnny respond?
 Sam is his BFF, so of course he will want to read it too, right?